MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-query-rules.md

   - To apply the query rule to one or more specific result sources, select **One of these sources**.
 By default, the result source that you specified earlier is selected.
 To add a result source to the query rule, click **Add Source**, select a result source in the dialog box, and then click **Save**.

-7. To restrict the query rule to categories —for example, that a query rule should fire only when a term from your managed navigation term set is included in the query, do as follows:
+7. To restrict the query rule to categories—for example, that a query rule should fire only when a term from your managed navigation term set is included in the query, do as follows:

   - To restrict the query rule to a category, click **Add category**.
 In the **Import from term store** dialog box, select a term which, when you include it in a query, will cause the query rule to fire, and then click **Save**.